 - Connecting Future Farmers of America high school students with elementary students

-Visit our News and Event page for the WSDA press release, Governor Inslee's Proclamation, and news link and pictures from school who shared their stories last year.
+Visit our News and Events page for the WSDA press release, Governor Inslee's Proclamation, and news link and pictures from school who shared their stories last year.

-WSDA Director Don "Bud" Hover and Washington's First Lady Trudi Inslee
+WSDA Former Director Don "Bud" Hover and Washington's First Lady Trudi Inslee

 visited with students in Wenatchee on Taste Washington Day 2014.